JoshCheek/listening_social/Readme.md

-Maybe the next feature will allow users to import SoundCloud songs, maybe it will allow them to talk to each other, maybe it will style the site, maybe it will switch over to some other music api... maybe it will cause the queue to shuffle better, or add in a "previously played" section ...we don't know what's best, we'll get this thing working and see what we want,
+Maybe the next feature will allow users to import SoundCloud songs, maybe it will allow them to talk to each other, maybe it will style the site, maybe it will fix that bug we found, where the playlist is empty (do we want some default behaviour? do we want to simply not display links to such pages?) maybe it will switch over to some other music api... maybe it will cause the queue to shuffle better, or add in a "previously played" section ...we don't know what's best, we'll get this thing working and see what we want,